shrecksnice/jjj/README.md

 # JJJ
-jjj is an terminal game
+JJJ is an terminal game